 Working principle of Venturimeter

 When a fluid flows through a venturimeter, it accelerates in the convergent section and then decelerates in the divergent section.
-The pressure difference between an upstream section and throat is measured by a manometer.
+The pressure difference between an upstream section and the throat is measured by a manometer.
 Using that differential pressure, applying Bernoulli’s Equation and Contininuity Equitation the volumetric flow rate can be estimated.
-In the next section, the equations of venturimeter to find the discharge value is discussed.
+In the next section, the equations of venturimeter to find the discharge value are discussed.

 Bernoulli’s principle states the relation between pressure (P), kinetic energy, and gravitational potential energy of a fluid inside a pipe.
 The mathematical form of Bernoulli’s equation is given as:

 - p= pressure inside the pipe